LouisEastt/Slave2/Week 1/README.md

-# Week 1
-# Introduction To Slave to the Algorithm
+# Week 1: Introduction To Slave to the Algorithm
-## Introducing the course, critial thinkers & a generative task
+## Critial thinkers & a generative task